amplify-education/canvas-lms/README.md

 In some machines where the user can not turn off the firewall they wont be able to modify some network files that may be required for setting up canvas properly in a virtualbox using dinghy tool.

+To make sure your application has enough memory, increase the memory allocated to docker to a little more than 8 gb.
+(Recommend 12gb).
+This would mean that you will need to have a machine that has atleast 16 gb of system memory to run Canvas LMS locally

 Canvas LMS
 ======